Belchertown, Massachusetts: History

-For a number of years, there was no house between Hadley and Brookfield and a traveler, from Hatfield, named "Cowles" was said to have discovered the spring, and it was named "Cowles Spring," according to an early 20th century newspaper article without primary sourcing.
+For a number of years, there was no house between Hadley and Brookfield and a traveler, from Hatfield, named "Cowles" was said to have discovered the spring, and it was named "Cowles Spring," according to an early 20th century newspaper article (without primary sourcing).
 The earliest mention of "Cold Spring" found to date is denoted on a map accompanying a deed to Benjamin Stebbins dated 1719.
-The Equivalent Lands, from Hadley to Brookfield, became known as "Cold Spring Township" before Amherst, Belchertown, Pelham, Prescott, Ware and parts of Enfield were incorporated as towns.

-According to a history published in 1879, the Cold Spring "afforded a convenient place for refreshment to the traveler in his solitary journey through the wilderness.
-As the communication between the towns upon the river and the eastern section of the State grew more frequent the spring became a celebrated watering-place for travelers, and finally gave the first name to the township."
+The actual spring "afforded a convenient place for refreshment to the traveler in his solitary journey through the wilderness," according to a history.
+"As the communication between the towns upon the river and the eastern section of the State grew more frequent the spring became a celebrated watering-place for travelers, and finally gave the first name to the township."

+There were soon "twenty families with more expected soon."
+The first community church was organized in 1737 with the election of its first deacon, John Smith (1687–1777), who had arrived the previous year.
+Rev. Edward Billings was appointed the first minister in 1738, the year construction began on the Town's combined church and meeting house.
+Finances delayed its completion until 1746.
+Rev. Billings was dismissed by the Town in April 1752 for opposition to the half-way covenant.
+Rev. Justus Forward was the Town's second minister.

+The first meeting for the Cold Spring precinct was held on April 28, 1740, and was authorized by the Massachusetts General Court to be called by Deacon Smith.
+This meeting was for police purposes, electing officers, and raising money to support the gospel and other prudential matters.

-In 1761, the "plantation called Cold Spring" incorporated as Belcher's Town, named after the then former governor of Massachusetts, merchant and landowner though he is said to have never "set foot" in the place.
+Over the following two decades, citizens sent several petitions to State officials to become incorporated.
+Finally, on June 23, 1761, the "plantation called Cold Spring" became "Belcher's Town," named after the then former governor of Massachusetts, merchant and landowner though he is said to have never "set foot" in the place.
 The name was later shortened to Belchertown.

-The town of Belcher's Town was incorporated on the 30th of June 1761.
-The name given to the town was in honor of Jonathan Belcher, formerly a large landowner in the town and Royal Governor of Massachusetts from 1730 to 1740.
 The first town meeting was held September 30, 1761.
 It is interesting to note that two of the elected officials were a deer reeve and a hog reeve, the latter being required to round up stray hogs and care for them in the town pound.
 Deer reeves were expected to control the illegal killing of deer as these animals were then becoming scarce in this area.
 Early town meetings were also religious affairs.
 Laws were passed on attending and supporting the church and observing the Sabbath.

+There are about 10 cemeteries in Belchertown.
 The South Cemetery, on Mill Valley Road south of the Common, was established 1742.
 A cemetery to the northwest, referred to Pond Hill Cemetery, now as Lake Vale Cemetery, was established in 1755 though some unmarked graves date to 1730.
 The Town purchased the cemetery, then two acres, in 1766.

-There are about 10 cemeteries in Belchertown.
-The Town's historic villages include Dwight's Station (Dwight), Bardwell Village (also Skeetersville and Tylerville), Barrett's Junction and Slab City.
+The Town's historic villages include Dwight's Station (Dwight), Bardwell Village (also called Skeetersville and Tylerville), Barrett's Junction and Slab City.